Applying to Graduate Programs

 - We also accept the equivalent score from either of the two prominent European tests of English: Test of English for International Communication (TOEIC) and the International English Language Testing System (IELTS).

-- The TOEFL Equivalent examination developed for our branch campus in Israel and administered in Israel, Poland and the U.S.
+- The TOEFL Equivalent examination developed for our branch campus in Israel and administered in Poland, Russia and the U.S.

 Students who take courses at branch campuses outside the U.S. will be able to take courses in their native language prior to meeting the English language requirement.